relativitydev/relativity-trace-documentation/docs/administrator_guide/ingestion/data_batches.md

    ![](media/data_batches/fafdd5aacec029271e4f39ca303c80fa.png)

-If a Data Batch sits in a status other than `Completed`, `CompletedWithErrors`, `CompletedWithDocumentLevelErrors`, or `Abandoned` for longer than 24 hours (timeout configurable with the `Data Batch Timeout In Hours` setting on the Data Validation Task), it will automatically be:
-* Retried if automatic retry is configured for workspace and retry attempts exist for the stuck data batch (Data Batches can hang in the Enriching status and this reduces the number of Data Batches that must be retried manually)
-* Marked `CompletedWithErrors` if the Data Batch exhausted its retry attempts and the error was unable to be resolved
-* Marked `Abandoned` if the Data Batch does not have any files This functionality helps ensure that temporary system issues do not lead to Data Batches being stuck indefinitely containing documents that never make it into the workspace.
+If a Data Batch sits in a status other than `Completed`, `CompletedWithErrors`, `CompletedWithDocumentLevelErrors`, or `Abandoned` for longer than 24 hours (timeout configurable with the `Data Batch Timeout In Hours` setting on the Data Validation Task), it will automatically be: **(1)** Retried if automatic retry is configured for workspace and retry attempts exist for the stuck data batch (Data Batches can hang in the Enriching status and this reduces the number of Data Batches that must be retried manually). **(2)** Marked `CompletedWithErrors` if the Data Batch exhausted its retry attempts and the error was unable to be resolved. **(3)** Marked `Abandoned` if the Data Batch does not have any files.
+This functionality helps ensure that temporary system issues do not lead to Data Batches being stuck indefinitely containing documents that never make it into the workspace.
 {: .info }